nuvibit/semper-policy-repo-sample/README.md

 }
 ```
 ## Section "policyScope" {#policy_scope}
-You can specify on a finegrained level on which member-account and in which AWS region a SEMPER policy should be applied.
+You can specify on a finegrained level in which member account and in which AWS region a SEMPER policy should be applied.
 If a member account is in scope you can determine based on account-context like:
-- account-id
+- AWS account ID
 - OU-ID
-- account-tags
+- AWS account-tags (managed via the Organization Management Account)

-Furthermore you can specify in **SEMPER Core Security** what are the target configure regions for AWS Config Rules, AWS Event Rules and Security Hub customizations.
-This you can override by the

 ![aws-organization-account-model](docs/aws-organization-account-model.png)

 Mandatory: no
-All elements of the policyScope-Section are optional
+All elements of the policyScope-Section are optional.
 ```json {linenos=table,hl_lines=[],linenostart=50}
 {
     ...